American Bandstand: 1950s

 When ABC picked up the game show Do You Trust Your Wife? from CBS in November 1957, they renamed the program Who Do You Trust? and scheduled the program at 3:30 p.m.
 ET, almost halfway through Bandstand's slot.
 Instead of shortening or moving Bandstand, ABC opted to air Bandstand at 3:00 p.m., cut away to Who Do You Trust? at 3:30 p.m., then rejoin Bandstand at 4:00 p.m.
 However, WFIL decided to broadcast Bandstand in its entirety and air Who Do You Trust? at a later time for local Philadelphia viewers.

 A half-hour evening version of American Bandstand aired on Monday nights from 7:30 p.m. to 8:00 p.m.
 ET, beginning on October 7, 1957, preceding The Guy Mitchell Show.
 Both shows received low ratings and were cancelled shortly after their debut.
 The Monday night version aired its last program in December 1957, but ABC gave Clark a Saturday night time slot for The Dick Clark Saturday Night Beechnut Show, which originated from the Little Theatre in Manhattan, beginning February 15, 1958.

 The program was broadcast live on weekday afternoons, and by 1959, the show had a national audience of approximately 20 million viewers.
 In the fall of 1961, ABC truncated American Bandstand's airtime from 90 to 60 minutes (4:00–5:00 p.m.
 ET), then even further as a daily half-hour (4:00–4:30 p.m.
-ET) program in September of 1962.
+ET) program in September 1962.
 Beginning in early 1963, all five shows for the upcoming week were videotaped the previous Saturday.
 The use of videotape allowed Clark to produce and host a series of concert tours based on the success of American Bandstand and pursue other broadcast interests.